 14. Japanese Craft Beer

 Much like the growth of Japanese whisky, Japanese craft beer has also experienced a real boom in recent years.
 There are now many different craft beer pubs dotted around the country that offer some fantastic Japanese interpretations of beers such as IPAs and stouts but also some truly unique Japanese flavors such as beers brewed with sakura or yuzu!
+Read all about the must-try beer in Japan in our Japanese Beer Guide.

 15. Japanese Whisky